Safe Database Migrations in Production

 1. expand the schema in a backward-compatible way

-3. migrate data gradually
+3. backfill data gradually

-4. switch reads and writes
+4. switch reads and writes deliberately

-Suppose users.full_name needs to replace users.name.
+Suppose users.name needs to become users.full_name.

 1. rename the column

-2. deploy the app
+2. deploy new code

-That fails if:
+That breaks if:

-• old app instances are still reading name
+• any old instance still reads name

-• background workers deploy later
+• a background job deploys later

-• one service was missed entirely
+• another service was missed

 1. add full_name as a new nullable column